Everything Royal

 The collection includes some personal letters that will not be sold.

-A former Warren woman is making news with her collection of royal memorabilia.
-Alicia Carroll, the former Carol Kirk, will auction off her personal collection.
+A former Ohio woman is making news with her collection of royal memorabilia.
+Alicia Carroll will auction off her personal collection.
 She operates Everything Royal, a business in Los Angeles that specializes in selling those types of items.
 No date or site have been chosen.

 Carroll made contacts in England and began collecting.
 With the demand in the United States, she had little trouble selling here.
 She also built up her personal collection, which includes bracelets that belonged to Princess Diana, a box from the wedding cake of Diana and Prince Charles and personal letters.
 "I remember the day I got my first letter," Carroll said, reflecting on her early days of collecting.
 She said that now, "it's time to let someone else enjoy them."